solana-program/solana-program.github.io/docs/content/docs/stake-pool/index.md

 | Testnet | `SPoo1Ku8WFXoNDMHPsrGSTSG1Y47rzgn41SLUNakuHy` |
 | Devnet | `DPoo15wWDqpPJJtS2MUZ49aRxqz5ZaaJCJP4z8bLuib` |

-NOTE: The devnet deployment of the program still uses v0.6.4, and is not suitable for testing.
-For testing, it is recommended to use testnet, a local test validator, or deploy your own version for devnet.
+NOTE: The devnet deployment of the program at address `SPoo1Ku8WFXoNDMHPsrGSTSG1Y47rzgn41SLUNakuHy` is still on v0.6.4, and is not suitable for testing.
+The program at address `DPoo15wWDqpPJJtS2MUZ49aRxqz5ZaaJCJP4z8bLuib` mirrors the program deployed to mainnet-beta, and should be used instead.
+The CLI and JS library will automatically use the latter address when targeting the devnet RPC.

 ## Getting Started